Information literacy initiatives at Cardiff

 This selection of articles and presentations provides more information on why they were created and how they have been used.

-Cardiff University also hosts the Welsh Information Literacy Project, which promotes the understanding and development of information literacy in education, the workplace, and the wider community across Wales.
+Cardiff University hosted phases I and II of the Welsh Information Literacy Project, which promotes the understanding and development of information literacy in education, the workplace, and the wider community across Wales.
+The project was the inspiration for the Information Literacy Framework for Wales (PDF file).

 For our latest developments, see the News section below.